 Ask your health care provider any questions you may have about how to use glucagon.

 Important safety information:

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using glucagon while you are pregnant.
-It is not known if glucagon is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use glucagon, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of glucagon: